Slice regular functions as covering maps and global $\star$-roots: Powers in as covering maps

 In the next corollary we interpret Proposition~\ref{propsing} in terms of slice regular functions. \begin{corol} Let $f=f_{0}+f_{1}i+f_{2}j+f_{3}k=f_{0}+f_{v}:U\to \H$ be a slice function.
 Then we have the following relations: \begin{enumerate} \item if $f^{\mathsf{s}}\equiv0$, then $(f^{\star k})^{\mathsf{s}}\equiv 0$; \item if $f_{0}\equiv 0$ and $k$ is odd, then $(f^{\star k})_{0}\equiv 0$; \item if $f_{0}\equiv 0$ and $k$ is even, then $(f^{\star k})_{v}^{\mathsf{s}}\equiv 0$; \item if $f_{v}^{\mathsf{s}}\equiv 0$, then $(f^{\star k})_{v}^{\mathsf{s}}\equiv 0$; \item if $f_{0}^{2}=r^{2}f_{v}^{\mathsf{s}}$, with $r\in R_{k}$, then $(f^{\star k})_{v}\equiv 0$ and hence $(f^{\star k})_{v}^{\mathsf{s}}\equiv 0$. \end{enumerate} \end{corol}

-The proof of this last corollary is a direct application of Proposition~\ref{propsing} taking into account Remark~\ref{remAMPA}, but indeed many of these points are silly statements.
+The proof of this last corollary is a direct application of Proposition~\ref{propsing} taking into account Remark~\ref{remAMPA}, but indeed many of statements can be easily deduced from Proposition~\ref{propsing}.
 However, notice that point $(5)$ confirms~\cite[Proposition 7.4]{AltavillaAMPA}.